Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 IPOSIntellectual Property Office of Singapore Find out more

-IPRIntellectual Property Rights - This can include include trade secrets, utility models, patents, trademarks, geographical indications, industrial designs, layout designs of integrated circuits, copyright and related rights, and new varieties of plants.
+IPR (Intellectual Property Rights)A term that includes trade secrets, utility models, patents, trade marks, geographical indications, industrial designs, layout designs of integrated circuits, copyright and related rights, and new varieties of plants.

 IPRPInternational Preliminary Report on Patentability